 The campus site was acquired by the Board of Trustees in September 1972 and the college officially opened in fall 1978, with 1,947 students and nine associate-degree programs.
 Its first president was Dr. Wallace F. Cohen.
-Today, Cuyamaca provides around 159 degrees and certificates, including those in innovative green-energy programs, to its 9,000 students.
-In addition, another 4,000 are enrolled in the District's non-credit Continuing Education and Workforce Training program based at Cuyamaca College.
+Today, Cuyamaca provides around 167 degrees and certificates, including those in innovative green-energy programs, to its 9,600 students.